Back to Blog

 Step-by-Step Cleaning Process

-Here's a practical process you can implement:
+Here's a practical process you can implement this week:

 Export your full subscriber list with engagement data.
 Identify subscribers who meet your inactivity criteria.
 Cross-reference with product usage data, if available, to exclude subscribers who are active users even if they don't engage with emails.

 Design a three-email sunset sequence.
-Send the first email immediately to the inactive segment.
+Send the first email immediately to the fully inactive segment.
 Wait 7 days, then send the second email to those who didn't engage with the first.
 Wait another 7 days, then send the final email.

 After the sunset sequence completes, segment subscribers into three groups: those who re-engaged, those who explicitly unsubscribed, and those who remained silent.
 Move re-engaged subscribers back to your active list.
 Suppress unsubscribes.
 For the silent group, either delete or move to a cold segment depending on your preference.